florianfrick/EPL-Reliability-and-Betting/README.md

 odds achieved an accuracy of 56%, but failed to predict ties.
 Next, a Random Forest Classifier trained on all available player statistics achieved a lower overall accuracy of 47%, but successfully predicted some ties.
-To improve performance on player statistics, we iden- tified and combined the top 5 player statistics from the Random Forest model and the top 5 statistics using the Pearson Correlation Coefficient.
+To improve performance on player statistics, we identified and combined the top 5 player statistics from the Random Forest model and the top 5 statistics using the Pearson Correlation Coefficient.
 This refined model achieved 48% accuracy.
 To further enhance the player model, new normalized statistics, such as goals